OpenNebula/docs/source/installation_and_configuration/containerized_deployment/reference.rst

 .. important::

-    It is important to distinguish between the **container internal** port (as in the table) and **external** (published) ports - the majority of the internal ports are hardwired and cannot be moved to another port number.
+    It is important to distinguish between the **container's internal** port (as in the table) and **external** (published) ports - the majority of the internal ports are hardwired and cannot be moved to another port number.

-    If one wants to avoid port conflicts with the already bound ports on the host then change to the external (published) port is needed.
+    If you want to avoid port conflicts with the already bound ports on the Host then a change to the external (published) port is needed.
 In a few cases, the container itself also must be informed about the changes and a relevant image parameter thus must reflect the same value.

-The following table demonstrates how to utilize different ports for different services via arguments of ``docker run`` command.
+The following table demonstrates how to utilize different ports for different services via arguments of the ``docker run`` command.
 Notice that in the case of **monitord** and **Sunstone VNC** both sides of expression must be modified not just the left (published) portion.

 ..
 TODO - Drop table below: